Jaxson Dart: Professional career

+Entering the 2025 NFL draft, Dart was considered a mobile quarterback with capable arm strength and accuracy.
+However, his mental processing once the play begins was touted as a concern since he had a tendency to focus solely on his first target.
+He was projected to be picked in the first two rounds.

-Dart was selected by the New York Giants in the first round (25th overall) of the 2025 NFL draft.
+Dart was selected by the New York Giants in the first round with the 25th overall pick.
 The team had traded up from the early second round back into the first round.